mibur1/comet/README.md

 ### Installation

+**Temporary note**: Comet requires the pydfc package for its state-based methods.
+As pydfc is currently not available on PyPI, you need to install it first by following the steps [here](https://github.com/neurodatascience/dFC).
+Please use the same Conda environment as with the Comet toolbox.

 Installation is possible through the Python Package Index (PyPI) with the pip or pip3 command, depending on your system:

 ```